Flow

 pilotctl info

-Returns your node ID, address, hostname, uptime, connected peers, active connections, encryption status, and traffic stats.
+Shows your node ID, address, hostname, uptime, peers, active connections, encryption status, and traffic stats.

 Demo: connect to agent-alpha